SIMMC 2.0: A Task-oriented Dialog Dataset for Immersive Multimodal Conversations

-Following \cite{moon2020situated}, we extend the traditional notion of the unimodal dialog state tracking (DST) problem and propose MM-DST as a main sub-task where slots are grounded on the coexisting multimodal context, which requires handling of multimodal objects (as opposed to textual tokens) as part of dialog states.
+Following \citet{moon2020situated}, we extend the traditional notion of the unimodal dialog state tracking (DST) and propose multimodal dialog state tracking (MM-DST) as a main sub-task where slots are grounded on the coexisting multimodal context, which requires handling of multimodal objects (as opposed to textual tokens) as part of dialog states.

 \sm{ The performance is measured by the joint F1, recall and precision performance for the cumulative intent, slot and object reference predictions.
 The underlying reasoning behind this task is that the MM-DST labels will be able to provide sufficient information for a multimodal dialog system to carry out dialog policies and actions, given the detected and resolved items in each multimodal scene.
 Therefore, the MM-DST task measures the model's holistic understanding of user requests throughout each dialog, including the disambiguation needs as well as the coreferences. }